-Note: Team Drives is turned on by default for new G Suite accounts.
-If your organization signed up for a G Suite account before July 2017, you may need to turn on Team Drives for your domain or specific organizational units.
+Note: Shared drives are turned on by default for new G Suite accounts.
+If your organization signed up for a G Suite account before July 2017, you may need to turn on shared drives for your domain or specific organizational units.
 Learn more

 |Find files and folders after an employee leaves||Your organization owns the files in a shared drive, not an individual.
 When an employee leaves and an admin deletes their account, their files remain in shared drives.|